Hawthorn (SA)

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects are Belair Road Retaining Walls Maintenance, Carmelite Retirement Living, SA Health - Building a Bigger Health System in the South (Daw Park Urgent Care Hub & other upgrades), and Unley Cultural Hub.
-The following details those most relevant.
+AreaSearch has identified one major project that will affect this region: Belair Road Retaining Walls Maintenance.
+Other notable projects include Carmelite Retirement Living, SA Health's Building a Bigger Health System in the South (Daw Park Urgent Care Hub and other upgrades), and Unley Cultural Hub.
+The following details projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.